-Here are some of the most frequently asked questions about electric vehicles, with information about their range, charging, reliability, costs and savings, winter performance, environmental impacts and about types of plug-in vehicles.
+Here are some of the most frequently asked questions about electric vehicles, with information about their range, charging, reliability, costs and savings, winter performance, environmental impacts and about the different types of plug-in vehicles.

 In the vast majority of cases, yes.